m-horsch/m-horsch.github.io/_posts/2023-08-23-Manhattan.md

 Previously, I wrote about
 [using heuristics to prioritize promising sequences]({% post_url 2023-08-16-Toroidal-AStar %}).
 The approach was able to solve 3x3 Toroidals in a few tens of milliseconds.
 The posting ended with a claim that the prioritization scheme was unable to solve 4x4 Toroidals given a full 60 seconds to try.
 I later applied A\* MTC to 4x4 Toroidals, giving the algorithm 5 minutes to try each example.
 It was able to solve a few of these, but only those whose solutions were at depth 14.
 I halted this experiment before it tried all 100 examples, because 5 minutes per failure is 8 hours of failure.

-There are two compounding factors that change when we proceed from 3x3 to 4x4.
+*A small increase creates a formidable challenge.* There are two compounding factors that change when we proceed from 3x3 to 4x4.
 First, the number of possible single moves increases from 12 in the 3x3 case, to 16 in the 4x4 case.
 The Enhanced IDS can prevent a lot of useless sequences, so the number of possibly useful moves can be reduced from 16 to something like 12 (rough guess) in the 4x4 case.
 Secondly, because there are more tiles to put into place, the maximum number of moves needed to solve a Toroidal increases from 8 (known fact for 3x3) to something like 20 (rough guess for 4x4).

-The result creates a formidable challenge.
+These two factors make solving 4x4 Toroidals very challenging.
 If we're using Simple IDS, the number of sequences for 3x3 Toroidals is $$\small 12^{8}$$, or roughly 430 million, which is a number in the range of human experience; it's larger than the population of the USA, but smaller than the total population of Europe (2023 data).
 However, the number of sequences for 4x4 Toroidals is beyond human experience: $$\small 16^{20}$$, or roughly 1.2 million million million million sequences.
+That's roughly the population of 151 million million Earths.
+That's still too big to think about.
+If every one of the estimated 50 million habitable planets in the Milky Way had Earth's population, we'd be talking about 3 million Milky Ways.

-Roughly, the population of 151 million million Earths.
-Even if we use Enhanced IDS, preventing useless sequences, the number of sequences to explore is on the order of $$\small 12^{20}$$ which is about the population of 500 thousand million Earths.
+Even if we use Enhanced IDS, preventing useless sequences, the number of sequences to explore is on the order of $$\small 12^{20}$$ which is about the population of 500 thousand million Earths, or 10 thousand Milky Ways.
 IDS is totally infeasible for 4x4 Toroidals, and larger.

 |              |    3x3 Sequences  | 3x3 Time | 4x4 Sequences      | 4x4 Estimated Time |
 |:-------------|------------------:|---------:|-------------------:|--------:|